-This document is for districts that were previously identified.
-Date of Task Task Explanation Task Explanation Monitoring Notification Review Monitoring Notification Letter emailed to the district.
-Tier 1 Webinar (10 a.m.)
-Review the Monitoring Notification Letter for tier information.
-Attendance is optional for previously identified districts.
-Tier 2 Webinar (11 a.m.)
-Review the Monitoring Notification Letter for tier information.
-Attendance is optional for previously identified districts.
-Tier 3 Webinar (2 p.m.)
-Review the Monitoring Notification Letter for tier information.
-Attendance is optional for previously identified districts.
-Tier 2 and Tier 3 - Rubrics due from monitoring of IEPs In your Monitoring Notification Letter, districts received information on how to access the list of STNs for the IEP reviews utilizing the Guidance Rubric attached to the letter.
-SDE will review IEP reviews submitted by districts Districts will be contacted by SDE if needed to review the OAAP placement criteria and complete an Improvement Plan.
+This document is for districts that were p reviously identified.
+Date of Task Completion Task Explanation December 11th Monitoring Notification Review Monitoring Notification Letter emailed to the district.
+February 29th Tier 2 and Tier 3 - Rubrics due from monitoring of IEPs In your Monitoring Notification Letter, districts received information on how to access the list of STNs for the IEP reviews utilizing the Guidance Rubric attached to the letter.
+Beginning in March SDE will review IEP reviews submitted by districts Districts will be contacted by SDE if needed to review the OAAP placement criteria and complete an Improvement Plan.
 If a district is required to complete an Improvement Plan it will be due May 15, 2024 .
-Task Monitoring Notification Tier 1 Webinar (10 a.m.)
-Tier 2 Webinar (11 a.m.)
-Tier 3 Webinar (2 p.m.)
-Tier 2 and Tier 3 - Rubrics due from monitoring of IEPs SDE will review IEP reviews submitted by